Felipe González de Ahedo

 Felipe González de Ahedo, also spelled Phelipe González y Haedo (13 May 1714 in Santoña, Cantabria – 26 October 1802), was a Spanish navigator and cartographer known for annexing Easter Island in 1770.

-González de Ahedo commanded two Spanish ships, the San Lorenzo and the Santa Rosalia, sent by the Viceroy of Peru, Manuel de Amat y Juniet.
-They landed on 15 November 1770, only the second time European had seen Easter Island, and stayed five days, thoroughly surveyed the coast, and named it Isla de San Carlos, taking possession on behalf of King Charles III of Spain.
+González de Ahedo commanded two Spanish ships, the Ship of the line San Lorenzo (70 guns) and the frigate Santa Rosalía (26 guns), sent by the Viceroy of Peru, Manuel de Amat y Juniet.
+They landed on 15 November 1770, only the second time Europeans had seen Easter Island, and stayed five days, thoroughly surveying the coast, and naming it Isla de San Carlos, while taking possession on behalf of King Charles III of Spain.
 They ceremoniously signed a treaty of annexation with the inhabitants and erected three wooden crosses on top of three small hills on Poike volcano.

 They were amazed by the "standing idols", moai, all of which they could see were erect.

 Early life

 Felipe González de Ahedo was born in Santona, Spain, circa 1700.
 Felipe's parents were referred to as respectable people but were not particularly wealthy at the time of their son's birth.
 Although his parents did not have much money, they supported him and his dreams of becoming a seaman.
 Because Felipe grew up in a small town right next to the sea, he developed a bond with the ocean at an early age.
 This bond eventually led him to choose his profession as a seafarer.